Olympics-Belarus athlete will fly to Poland after refusing orders to go home | Politics

 She refused, telling Reuters: "I will not return to Belarus."
 The European Union welcomed Poland's decision to grant a visa and said the repatriation attempt was further evidence of "brutal repression" by Belarusian President Alexander Lukashenko.

-The U.S. ambassador to Belarus, Julie Fisher, said Lukashenko's government had tried to discredit and humiliate Tsimanouskaya for expressing her views.
+U.S. Secretary of State Antony Blinken said on Twitter the Lukashenko government's "actions violate the Olympic spirit, are an affront to basic rights, and cannot be tolerated."
 The incident has focussed attention on Belarus, where police have cracked down on dissent following a wave of protests triggered by an election last year which the opposition says was rigged to keep Lukashenko in power.

 The athlete arrived at the Polish embassy in an unmarked silver van about 5 p.m. local time (0800 GMT).
 She stepped out with her official team luggage, and greeted two officials before going inside.
 Two women, one carrying the red and white flag seen as the symbol of opposition in Belarus, came to the gates to support her.